Skip to main content

 Expert review sources used in this analysis:

-- The DGH Dorm-Policy Compliance score is the proprietary metric applied in this guide, weighting enclosed-element design, UL/ETL listing, microwave wattage versus cap, safety features, and countertop footprint, with appliance-tuned weights documented at the methodology page linked above
+8. The DGH Dorm-Policy Compliance Score is the proprietary metric applied in this guide, a weighted composite that normalizes enclosed-element design, UL/ETL listing, microwave wattage versus cap, safety features, and countertop footprint, with appliance-tuned weights documented at the methodology page linked above

 Nicholas Miles is the founder of DormGearHQ and a longtime smart home enthusiast focused on helping everyday homeowners make better technology decisions.
 He researches, compares, and writes about products across security, climate, lighting, leak prevention, sensors, home energy, and automation, with an emphasis on real-world usefulness, ecosystem compatibility, reliability, privacy, and long-term value.